QUICK ESCAPE FROM SITE

 Testimony of child

-• Legislation should provide that in the hearing for the order for protection, the court may, on its own motion or the motion of any party, take the testimony of a child witness informally when it is in the child's best interests to do so.
+• Legislation should provide that in the hearing for the order for protection, the court may, on its own motion or the motion of any party, take the testimony of a child witness informally when it is in the child's best interests to do so, including by taking the child's testimony outside the courtroom.

-• Legislation should provide that the court may also require counsel for any party to the proceeding to submit questions to the court before the child's testimony is taken, and to submit additional questions to the court for the witness after questioning has been completed.
+• Legislation should provide that the court may also require counsel for any party to an order for protection proceeding to submit questions to the court before the child's testimony is taken, and to submit additional questions to the court for the witness after questioning has been completed.

-• Legislation should provide that the court may excuse the presence of the child's parent, guardian, or custodian from the room where the child is questioned.
+• Legislation should provide that the court may excuse the presence of the child's parent, guardian, or custodian from the room where the child is questioned when it is in the child's best interest to do so.

 CASE STUDY: The Child Protection Statutes for the State of Minnesota in the United States provide protective provisions regarding the examination and testimony of a child within the child protection services.